 - See also: awk, tex, ascii

-- I have 42 facts about Text Executive Programming Language. what would you like to know? email me and let me know how I can help.
+- Have a question about Text Executive Programming Language not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: